AAfify1/DIYHire/LatestBuild/ReportSections/Introduction.md

       \caption{Outline of the Unified Process project lifecycle [2]}
  \end{figure}

 SCRUM is a subset of Agile and is project management framework that grew out of the failures of previous models such as the Waterfall model.
-There are three empirical pillars that uphold any SCRUM project.
-[3] These are:
+There are three empirical pillars that uphold any SCRUM project [3].
+These are:

 \textbf{Transparency:} common standards are agreed upon within a team in order to avoid ambiguity.